-This document defines a set of services as part of the Unmanned Maritime Autonomy Architecture (UMAA).
-As such, it provides services that focus on sensors and effectors that are often referred to as payloads but can also be organic to the unmanned vehicle.
-This ICD focuses on control and management of these resources.
-Examples include radars, sonars, manipulators, payload deployments, kinetic effects, and electronic warfare effects.
-The services and their corresponding interfaces covered in this ICD encompass the functionality to specify an Unmanned Maritime Vehicle (UMV) (surface or undersea) mission.
-This document is generated automatically from data models that define its services and their interfaces as part of the Unmanned Systems (UxS) Control Segment (UCS) Architecture as extended by UMAA to provide autonomy services for unmanned vehicles.
+This document defines a set of services and interfaces as part of the Unmanned Maritime Autonomy Architecture (UMAA).
+The services and corresponding interfaces covered in this ICD encompass the functionality to provide support operations for an Unmanned Maritime Vehicle (UMV) (surface or undersea).
+As such, it provides services used across functional boundaries of UMAA ICD's such as logging, supporting startup and shutdown, providing emissions services, and resource control.
+This document is generated automatically from data models that define its services and interfaces as part of the Unmanned Systems (UxS) Control Segment (UCS) Architecture as extended by UMAA to provide autonomy services for unmanned vehicles.